 - The City issued a RFQ to select consultants for 6 Type A Projects (See bullet 5 below).
-The City received RFQ submittals and the Award Letters were sent out in February 2017. - Negotiation will begin this month (March 2017). - Negotiations are underway with Fulton-Coastcon for structural improvements to the McGee Beach Pier and Walkway, as well as the related blown sand control to protect the marina from shoaling relative to the 2017 Type A CIP project for these items.
+The City received RFQ submittals and the Award Letters were sent out in February 2017. - Negotiation will begin next month (April 2017). - Negotiations are underway with Fulton-Coastcon for structural improvements to the McGee Beach Pier and Walkway, as well as the related blown sand control to protect the marina from shoaling relative to the 2017 Type A CIP project for these items (funded through the Bayshore Park project). - The structural engineer is working through design issues for the new plate deck for the pier and walkway related to load capacity for improvements (March/April 2017) (funded through the Bayshore Park project).